gdbroman/broman.blog/_posts/2020/2020-12-10-the-thing-in-itself.md

 NIETZSCHE: *Concepts arise from the equation of ultimately unequal things.
 This is where human hubris lives.*

 BUDDHA: *I can sense you are almost there.
-But like the forms, the very trap you're talking about - you happily step into them!*

-NIETZSCHE: *Happy?
-Buddha please, I call you because that is the thing I am least of all!*

-BUDDHA: *The trap is pointing at itself!
-Haha, yes - traps all the way down.
-May I ask, have you ever tried simply observing?*
+But like the forms, you're busy pointing!
+May I ask, have you ever tried observing?*

-NIETZSCHE: *All perception starts out as nerve stimuli, but at that instance it - whatever that is - has already left the thing in itself and turned into representation.*
+NIETZSCHE: *All perception starts out as nerve stimuli, but at that instance, it - whatever that is - has already left the thing in itself and turned into representation.*

-BUDDHA: *Indeed, forms can point us towards it, and it is not accessible through second derivate relations.
+BUDDHA: *Indeed, forms can point us towards it, yet it is not accessible through second derivate relations.
 So I ask you once again, have you ever tried observing this very moment?
 And this - what about this one?*

 NIETZSCHE: *The distinction between general concept and individual instance is also dogmatic.
 If it originates from the nature of things, we cannot know.
 Nonetheless, I shall do as you ask and observe nature with my mind's eye.*